kevinsullivan/dmtl4/src/DMT1/Lectures/L11_TypeHeterogeneity/C05_sigmaChain.lean.md

 Hard to work with.
 No constant-time access
 Not supportiveo of size-polymorphism
-Niche use in specific induction-based constructions.
+Usea in specific induction-based constructions

 ```lean
 end DMT1.Lecture.hetero.hetero